Healthdirect Free Australian health advice you can count on.

 • Ensure that you and those around you are safe.

-• Give your child space to calm down and remove anyone who is aggravating the situation.
+• Give your child space to calm down and remove anyone who is making the situation worse.

 • Make it clear that violence and aggression towards anyone is unacceptable.